cvvergara/pgrouting/doc/dijkstra/pgr_dijkstraNearCost.rst

    | OR EMPTY SET

 .. index::
-    single: dijkstraNearCost ; One to Many - Proposed on v3.3
+    single: dijkstraNearCost - Proposed ; One to Many - Proposed on v3.3

 One to Many
 ...............................................................................